bverussa/devopsbc/git-commands.md

 - Shows remote url of the tracked repositories: `git remote -v`
 - Adds a remote (`origin` it's a default term for the remote repo alias, but it can be anything): `git remote add origin https://github.com/user/repo.git`
 - Adds an upstream (`upstream` it's a default term for the forked repo alias, but it can be anything): `git remote add upstream git@github.com:user/repo.git`
+- Remove files from the working tree and from the index (ideal when you change .gitignore): `git rm --cached -r .`

 [<- Go Back](README.md)